-This notice sets out in clear and plain language our commitment to protecting and respecting your privacy and your data rights as required by the General Data Protection Regulation 2016 (the “GDPR”).
+This notice sets out in clear and plain language our commitment to protecting and respecting your privacy and your data rights as required by the United Kingdom General Data Protection Regulation (the “UKGDPR”).
 If there is anything you do not understand after reading it please contact us using the details you will find below.

 Here is where we explain:

 - What information we may collect and how we may collect it